klojang4j/klojang-check/README.md

 // error message: length must be >= 0 (was -42)
 ```

-This is especially useful when checking multiple method arguments within a method as the
+This is especially useful when checking multiple method arguments as the
-error message makes it immediately clear which argument failed to pass a test.
+error message will make it immediately clear which argument failed to pass a test.
 The tag
 could be the name of the method parameter, but it can really be anything you like.
 The
 [Tag](https://klojang4j.github.io/klojang-check/api/org.klojang.check/org/klojang/check/Tag.html)
 class contains string constants for some commonly used argument names: